justindav1s/product_backend/README.md

    * Bootstrap 3 : https://getbootstrap.com/docs/3.3/
    * this app can be found in ```app/frontend```

-All this can be built and deployed CICD using :
+All this can be built and deployed using Jenkins CICD pipelines using :
    * Openshift : https://www.openshift.com/
    * Jenkins : https://jenkins.io/
-   * Pipelines scripts to do that are included here : ```app/..../cicd```
+   * Pipelines scripts to do that are included here : ```deploy/<service-name>/cicd```

 Further information about setting up CICD tools can be found here :
    * https://github.com/justindav1s/openshift-app-development